 I like to keep the plucked methi leaves in a steel container, and the leaves stay fresh for 4 to 5 days.
 Then whenever I want I can add a sprinkling of methi leaves to pakoras or pulao and even dal.

-How to make Methi Thepla Recipe
+How to make Thepla

 Prep Methi Leaves

-Before you begin making thepla recipe, you have to prep the methi leaves and make the dough.
+Before you begin making Thepla recipe, you have to prep the methi leaves and make the dough.
 Pluck the leaves from the stems and tightly pack them in a measuring cup of 240 or 250 ml.
 Only use the leaves and not the stems.

 1. First prepare the fenugreek: Rinse 1 cup of methi leaves very well in cool running water.
 Then drain them thoroughly and dry with a kitchen towel or paper towel.
 Chop the leaves finely and set them aside.